Szyntos/FreeRealEstate/README.md

 ## Introduction

 FreeRealEstate is a web application for managing and viewing real estate properties.
 It includes features for users, administrators, and guest users, providing different levels of access and functionality.
+It was done for fun as an introduction to PHP.

 ## Features